friendly-bits/shell-scheduler/README.md

 The goal of this project is to implement a reliable, reusable, flexible and reasonably comprehensive library for parallelization in shell scripts - and keep it small, lightweight and self-contained.

-> If you find this niche little project useful, please take a second to give it a star on GitHub — this helps people to find it.
+> If you find this niche little project useful, please take a second to give it a star on GitHub - this helps other people to find it.

 ## Motivation
 This library is designed to solve the following problems: